wyuenho/emacs-corfu-pixel-perfect/README.md

 the size after resizing the popup with a mouse.

 There must be some simple clever math you can do to guess a sensible static width depending on the major mode and past completion invocations.

-Or perhaps, just simply remember the size of the popup after the user has resized it with a mouse.
+Or perhaps, just simply remembering the size of the popup after the user has resized it with a mouse.

 ### Real scrollable popup?